danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/02 Scale up and down an Azure Database for MySQL server/readme.md

 1. Scale up the server

+   We will change the tier to *Memory Optimized*.
 Select the *Memory Optimized* tier.
 Please note that changing to the Basic pricing tier after server creation is not supported.

-   >You can increase the number of vCores and storage without changing the Pricing Tier.
-It is done in this lab for demonstration purposes.

    Increase the number of vCores.
 For this lab, move the vCore scale to 4 vCores.
 Notice that the estimated monthly cost is updated to reflect the option you selected.

    Move the Storage scale to a value between 50GB and 75GB.
 Notice that the available IOPS increases when you provision more storage and that the estimated monthly cost is updated to reflect the option you selected.

    >Notice that you can scale up the vCores and the storage independently.

    ![](Media/image0069.png)